veksh/ovfconf/README.md

 To simplify cloning between data centers, "network profile" could be assigned to main VM administrative network (later referred as "adm-vm").
-Settings for subnet mask, gateway, DNS servers could be inherited from that profile.
+Settings for subnet mask, gateway, DNS servers could be obtained from that profile.
 To configure it, go to "Networking" section of vCenter administrative interface, select "adm-vm" and associate network profile with it with multi-step wizard:
 - name: "adm-vm ip profile"